Laindon railway station: Goods services

 Laindon station had a small goods yard which dealt with local traffic from opening to the goods yard closure in the sixties.
-Inward traffic would have included coal for domestic use whilst outward traffic in the early years was agricultural in nature.
+Inward traffic would have included coal for domestic use, whilst outward traffic in the early years was agricultural in nature.
 The yard was closed on 5 July 1967.

 Signal Boxes

 A signal box was provided when the line was opened in 1881.
-This was replaced by the LMS in 1933 when the station was expanded with a new platform and rebuildin go fhte goods yard.
-In the modernisation of the mid-50s the box was retained but provided with an electric panel.
+This was replaced by the LMS in 1933 when the station was expanded with a new platform and rebuilding of the goods yard.
+In the modernisation of the mid-50s, the box was retained but provided with an electric panel.
 Closure came on 4 June 1995 when control passed to Upminster signalling centre.